hoa-nguyen-bk/The-flying-bookstore-dashboard-fe/README.md

 **Example Pages**

 If you want to get inspiration or just show something directly to your clients, you can jump-start your development with our pre-built example pages.
 Every page is spaced well, with attractive layouts and pleasing shapes.
-From specially designed dashboards for smart homes, virtual reality, and automotives to CRM admins, Vue Soft UI Dashboard has everything you need to quickly set up an amazing project.
+From specially designed dashboards for smart homes, virtual reality, and automotives to CRM admins, Vue The Flying Bookstore dashboard has everything you need to quickly set up an amazing project.

 View [example pages here](https://demos.creative-tim.com/vue-soft-ui-dashboard/).